-- a. completion of 30 semester credit hours from an accredited four-year college or university and a 2.50 grade point average in two biology courses with labs, preferably BIO 204 or 205 or 206, or equivalents; or, - b. completion of an associate degree from an accredited two-year college and a 2.50 grade point average in two biology courses with labs.
+- a. completion of 30 semester credit hours from an accredited four-year college or university and a 2.50 grade point average in two biology courses with labs, preferably BIO 201 and 202, or equivalents; or, - b. completion of an associate degree from an accredited two-year college and a 2.50 grade point average in two biology courses with labs.